Soyuz-TM

 The first launch of the spacecraft was the uncrewed Soyuz TM-1 on May 21, 1986, where it docked with the Mir space station.
 The final flight was Soyuz TM-34, which docked with the International Space Station and landed November 10, 2002.

 Background

 After the Apollo-Soyuz Test project in 1976, the Soyuz for crewed flights had the singular mission of supporting crewed space stations.
 The original Soyuz had a limited endurance when docked with a station, only about 60 to 90 days.
 There were two avenues for extending the duration of missions past this.
 The first avenue was to make upgrades to increase the Soyuz spacecraft's endurance.
 The Soyuz-T could last 120 days and the Soyuz-TM could last 180 days.
 The other was to use a Visiting Expedition to fly a new Soyuz up to the station and depart with the spacecraft nearing the end of its rated endurance.

 The preliminary design was released in April 1981 and the main set of working documentation was released in early 1982.

 Upgrades from Soyuz-T

-The Soyuz-TM was an upgraded version of the Soyuz-T. The TM stood for transport modified (or транспортный модифицированный in Russian).